 The secret of magic is kept within nature.
 I learned this very early in life as I tottered along behind my grandmother in her seemly endless garden of flowers, or when holding the hand of my great aunt as we went for bird watching walks.
-My grandmother’s garden was my secret childhood healing place.
+My grandmother’s garden was my secret childhood happy place.
 Each flower painting is a remembrance of the healing that can be found in a garden, the hope of renewal, the joy of simple beauty.
 The bird paintings are the expression of a child’s wonder at these fascinating little creatures that know the secret of flying.
 My grandmother taught me a love of growing things.
 My great aunt shared her fascination with the world of birds.
 In my remembered child’s dream world, I live in the trees with the birds above my grandmother’s garden of colorful flowers.
 Each painting transports me to that happy place.
 Each painting shares that happy place with others.

 Art has the power to heal.
 Art can inspire peace, restore hope, deflect fear.
 Art can turn sadness into joy.
 Inspired by the research of others, I sought to also show through my own research, that art is a tool for healing.
 It was encouraging to see the beauty of the effects art had on patients, nurses, doctors and other staff of a cardiac care unit in the Art to Heart Project at Vanderbilt University Medical Center.
 Art can positively impact the healthcare environment.
 Artists can see their work make a difference in the lives of people who are hurting.
 As more visual art becomes a part of healthcare, more lives will be touched by the healing power of art.